umigv/nav-onboarding-2024/README.md

 ROS is designed for the Ubuntu Operating System, a Linux distribution, so some environment setup is required before diving into programming with ROS.

 ## Environment Setup
+You will be using pre-configured Ubuntu 22.04 virtual machines for your ROS environment.
+First, you need to download the virtualization software required to run these virtual machines, VMware Workstation Pro for Windows and VMware Fusion Pro for Mac.

+### Windows Instructions
+- Download and run the installer found in the folder at the following link: https://drive.google.com/drive/u/1/folders/1B4brWb8zgHHhMUmMF9D1ZJPqDI5njiof
+- When prompted, select “Install Windows Hypervisor Platform (WHP) automatically”
+- Leave all other settings as the default
+- Download and unzip the virtual machine found in the folder at the following link: TODO: insert link here
+  - Note: the virtual machine itself will be a folder named "ARV ROS2 Humble AMD64 VM"
+- Launch the VMware Workstation Pro application
+- Select "Use VMware Workstation 17 for Personal Use"
+- Select "Open a Virtual Machine"
+- In the file explorer, navigate inside the unzipped virtual machine folder you downloaded and select the "VMware virtual machine configuration" file found inside
+- This will open the pre-configured virtual machine, where a ROS workspace is already installed and ready to go
+- The password to login is "arv123"

+### Mac Instructions
+- Download and run the installer found in the folder at the following link: https://drive.google.com/drive/u/1/folders/17qI6loxY2wwvchc0UcinaLhVEvrYvMe1
+- Download and unzip the virtual machine found in the folder at the following link: TODO: insert link here
+- Launch the VMware Fusion Pro application
+- When prompted for a license key, select "I want to license VMware Fusion 13 Pro for Personal Use"
+- In the upper menu, select File->Open and Run, and select the virtual machine you downloaded
+- This will open the pre-configured virtual machine, where a ROS workspace is already installed and ready to go
+- The password to login is "arv123"

+And that's it for environment setup!
+You're ready to start the onboarding project.

 ## Pizza Delivery Robot
 You will be designing a pizza delivery robot control system that handles order processing, navigation, pizza pickup, and delivery.
 You will need to complete the following actions for each order: